H3rz3n/How-install-DaVinci-Resolve-in-Fedora-Linux/README.md

 In this guide we will cover the download and the installation of DaVinci Resolve on Fedora Linux using DaVinci Helper, an app I developed to make this process easier for the Linux novice users.

 ## How download DaVinci Resolve
+The most simple and secure way to donwload DaVinci Resolve is from the manufacter's website.
+Before downloading let's see the download options that we have :

 ## How install DaVinci Helper in Fedora 40-41